Is Kratom Safe to Take With Other Medications?

 - Ziprasidone (Geodon)

-Kratom and SNRI medications have a high chance of negative interaction when taken together.
+When taken together, kratom and SNRI medications have a high chance of negative interaction.

 SNRI stands for serotonin and norepinephrine reuptake inhibitor.
 They block specific reuptake channels for serotonin and norepinephrine to increase their concentration in the synapses.

 Kratom also increases both serotonin and norepinephrine in the brain through separate mechanisms.
-Together, this combination could lead to an increase in side effects from both substances — including headaches, insomnia, irritability, mood irregularities, nausea, and more.
+Together, this combination could lead to increased side effects from both substances — including headaches, insomnia, irritability, mood irregularities, nausea, and more.

 - Atomoxetine (Strattera)